lberge17/spanish_vocab/NOTES.md

 Cli Class
 - the cli class runs our program by having the functions necessary to execute the application
-- given functions include: run, list_topics, display_vocab, flashcards, english_flashcards, spanish_flashcards, make_topics, and add_vocab_to_topics
+- given functions include: run, list_topics, display_vocab, flashcards, flashcard_set, quiz, quiz_set, make_topics, and add_vocab_to_topics
--
-##I'd like to make a quiz function that takes 10 random vocab words from Vocab.all and tells the user at the end how many they got wrong and which words they need to review.

-Suggestions:

-- Welcome message with description of app while it's loading
-- In flashcard mode --- giving more tries to get the answer (with hint? starts with letter)
--